taniasasaran/taniasasaran/README.md

 <h1>💫 About Me:</h1>
-<p>✨I am currently a senior student at Babeș-Bolyai University pursuing a bachelors degree in Computer Science.<br>📚I am learning and interested in AI, public key cryptography, frontend development and many more!<br>🎲Fun fact: I really love photography and I started learning Photoshop and Illustrator. </p>
+<p>✨I am currently a masters' student at Babeș-Bolyai University specializing in Artificial Intelligence.<br>📚I am eager to learn more about Machine Learning, Data Engineering and Statistical Processes.<br>👩‍💻In my day-to-day life, I am working as a Full Stack Software Engineer at Garmin, leveling up my skills in .NET and React.<br>🎲Fun fact: I really love photography and I started learning Photoshop and Illustrator. </p>

 <h1>💡 Interesting Projects:</h1>